Michel Pablo: Leadership of the Fourth International

-Turn to the mass-parties.
+Turn to the mass parties

-In the uncertain aftermath of World War II, when the Trotskyists were numerically dwarfed by the mass communist parties and their hopes for a revolutionary breakthrough were dashed, Pablo also advanced a new tactic for the FI from its third world-congress in 1951 onward.
-He argued that a Third World War, which was believed by many people to be imminent.
-In his document "Where are we going", Pablo writes "such a war would take on, from the very beginning the character of an international civil war, especially in Europe and in Asia.
+In the uncertain aftermath of World War II, when the Trotskyists were numerically dwarfed by the mass communist parties and their hopes for a revolutionary breakthrough were dashed, Pablo also advanced a new tactic for the FI from its Third World-Congress in 1951 onward.
+He argued that a Third World War was believed by many people to be imminent.
+In his document "Where are we going", Pablo writes, "such a war would take on, from the very beginning, the character of an international civil war, especially in Europe and in Asia.
 These continents would rapidly pass over under the control of the Soviet bureaucracy, of the Communist Parties, or of the revolutionary masses".
 Splits of revolutionary dissenters were likely to develop in the traditional mass parties of the working class.
-To gain influence, win members, establish a Marxist wing and most importantly to avoid becoming isolated sectarian circles with no connection to the working class, the Trotskyists should — where possible — join, or in Trotskyist terminology enter, the mass communist or social democratic (Labour) parties.
-This form of Entryism was intended to be a long-term tactic.
-It was understood by all that the FI would retain its political identity, and its own press.
+To gain influence, win members, establish a Marxist wing and most importantly to avoid becoming isolated sectarian circles with no connection to the working class, the Trotskyists should—where possible—join, or in Trotskyist terminology enter, the mass communist or social democratic (Labour) parties.
+This form of entryism was intended to be a long-term tactic.
+It was understood by all that the FI would retain its political identity and its own press.
 Entry was seldom carried out without splits or even violent conflict within the local propaganda circles, but proved to greatly add to local groups' flexibility where it was put into practice.
 Independent work should continue in Latin America, Ceylon, the United States, India.

-The innovative part of Pablo's proposed "Entryism sui generis", which was accepted by the Tenth Plenum of the Third World-Congress of the Fourth International was in the approach to the Stalinist parties wherever they were majority working-class party.
+The innovative part of Pablo's proposed "entryism sui generis", which was accepted by the Tenth Plenum of the Third World-Congress of the Fourth International, was in the approach to the Stalinist parties wherever they were a majority working-class party.
 Due to the extremely bureaucratic leadership of the Stalinist parties, Trotskyists would be prevented from proceeding in the same way as they would with reformist mass-parties, and had to maintain separate independent work, which "must be understood as having its chief aim to assist the work of entry".

 These changes in policy were adopted by the Fourth International in the early months of 1952.

 The "Pabloite" Fourth International

-Under the weight of the controversy that was caused by the resolutions adopted at the Third World-Congress of the Fourth International, factions in the US-SWP as well as the British section of the FI started to build a faction within the International, which broke away in 1953, constituting the International Committee of the Fourth International.
+Under the weight of the controversy that was caused by the resolutions adopted at the Third World-Congress of the Fourth International, factions in the US-SWP as well as the British section of the FI started to build a faction within the International, which broke away in 1953, constituting the International Committee of the Fourth International (ICFI).